etherforce/FeTSy/fetsy/scripts/controllers.coffee.md

         ($uibModal, $wamp, userHasPermissionFactory, ticketFilterValues) ->

 Hook for the button to create a new ticket.
 Does nothing at the moment.
 Should open a form later.
+TODO: Add form

             @newTicketForm =
                 if userHasPermissionFactory.canAddTicket